HoaxShark/BattleBarn/README.md

 In BattleBarn 2-4 players compete agaisnt one another in a frenzied top down shooter.
 With 4 different animals to play as, and power ups to mess up your friends, this game can constantly delivers new experiences.

 The games last for a short amount of time letting you pick up and play during group gatherings really easily.
-With a focus on power ups debilitating your enemies you get plenty of oppertunities to annoy your friends!
+With a focus on power ups debilitating your enemies you get plenty of opportunities to annoy your friends!

 Created by Gloomy Baracuda Studios a freshly formed group of 1st year students studying at Falmouth University.